Global effective versions of the Brian\ccon-Skoda-Huneke theorem: Global division problems and residues

-To be more precise, only terms where $N+1-k\le M$ occur in \eqref{sumolin}, where $M$ is the length of $E^g_\bullet,g$.
-If for instance $X$ is Cohen-Macaulay, i.e., the ring $\S/J_X$ is Cohen-Macaulay, then $M=N-n$ so that $k\ge n+1$.
-If in addition $m\le n$ thus $U_{N+1}$ vanishes so there is no cohomological obstruction at all. \end{ex}
+\begin{remark} To be more precise, only terms where $N+1-k\le M$ occur in \eqref{sumolin}, where $M$ is the length of $(E^g_\bullet,g)$.
+If for instance $X$ is Cohen-Macaulay, i.e., the ring $\S/J_X$ is Cohen-Macaulay, and $(E^g_\bullet,g)$ is of minimal length, then $M=N-n$ so that $k\ge n+1$.
+If in addition $m\le n$ thus $U_{N+1}$ vanishes, so there is no cohomological obstruction at all. \end{remark}

-In our next result (Theorem~\ref{fund}) we still assume that the complex $E^f_\bullet,f$ extends to the the smooth manifold $Y$ but we do not assume that $\phi$ has a global extension.

-\begin{remark} At least when $E^f_\bullet,f$ is the Koszul complex generated by global sections of a line bundle $L\to X$ over $X$ one can get rid of the assumption that $L$ and $f$ extend to $Y$ to the cost of a slightly more complicated residue current to annihilate; see the proof of Theorem~\ref{elsing} below. \end{remark}

-As a substitute for a holomorphic extension of $\phi$ we will use a \emph{$\nabla_g$-closed extension} $\Phi$ of $\phi$ to $Y$.